UK school directory

 How to Read School Performance Tables Like an Expert

 For secondary schools, look for the ‘Progress 8’ score.
-This is a crucial number.
+Here’s a Key number.
 It shows how much progress pupils made between the end of primary school and the end of secondary school, compared to pupils across England who got similar results at the end of primary.
 A score above 0 means pupils made more progress than average.

 For primary schools, focus on the percentage of pupils meeting the ‘expected standard’ in reading, writing, and maths.
 This gives you a baseline for core academic competency.
 Also, check the ‘higher standard’ percentage to see if the school is stretching its more able pupils.

 Expert Tip: Use the comparison feature on the government’s website.
 You can select up to three schools and see their data side-by-side.
-This is the fastest way to spot significant differences in performance or student-teacher ratios without toggling between browser tabs.
+Here’s the fastest way to spot significant differences in performance or student-teacher ratios without toggling between browser tabs.

 Ofsted Ratings Explained: What Do They Really Mean for Your Child?